 What do you like to read?
 I can find a way to like almost anything, as long as it’s well-written.
 When left to my own choices, I typically veer towards non-fiction, and I particularly enjoy history.
 I have read several David McCullough books and if I really try hard, I can make my way through a Ron Chernow book.
 Lately, I have discovered Cormac McCarthy and really enjoy his writing style.
 I am also an avid podcast listener and enjoy Dan Carlin’s Hardcore History podcast, in particular.

 What are your greatest achievements in life so far?
-Almost 10 years of marriage to my wife Leslie, our growing family, and starting Sun Recruiting with John.
+Over 10 years of marriage to my wife Leslie, our growing family, and starting Sun Recruiting with John.

 If you couldn’t be a recruiter, what other occupation would you do?
 I would love to work in the front-office for my favorite baseball team, the Minnesota Twins.
 That would be a dream job.
 Another one I tried to get into once upon a time was being a detective, I am grateful that did not work out.